|Famous For||English Literature, Computer Science, Law|

 The University is well known for programmes in computer science, English language and literature, history, pharmacy, pharmacology, and law, all of which are listed in the QS World Rankings by Subject.
 The University is a member of the Coimbra Group of long-established European universities and has several partnerships with other global universities.

-NUI is a leading university in Ireland for research and academic excellence.
+Galway is also a leading university in Ireland for research and academic excellence.
 The Insight Centre for Data Analytics at NUI is Ireland's top data analytics research centre, while the World Health Organisation and CURAM recognise its Health Promotion Research Centre.
 The Centre for Medical Device Research is the number one research institute of its kind in Ireland.
-Galway has over 50 undergraduate and 400 postgraduate courses available to choose from.

 The International Affairs Office runs a two-day international orientation programme just before the beginning of the term.
 This includes sessions on student societies, banking, safety and academic advice.
 During term time, the office also runs English language support sessions and helps with visas, in addition to the general support offered by Student Support Services.